Your 5 step guide to paying for college

 College is a time that many claim to be the best years of their lives.
 It offers the chance of independence, lasting friendships, and of course, the education for the career of your dreams.
 But for some, it may seem out of reach.

 The good news is, it can be within your reach — even if, financially, it doesn’t seem like a reality right now.
-We’ve recently put together a 5-Steps to Paying for College video guide that will give you some great tips for how to pay for college and what to expect along the way.
 The article below provides an overview on applying for financial aid, scholarships, along with more information on the cost of college and private student loans.

 Step 1: Complete the FAFSA after October 1

 Regardless of family income, you should always complete the Free Application for Federal Student Aid (FAFSA), as it’s required for all federal financial aid and most state and institutional aid.
-Visit fafsa.ed.gov to apply.
+Complete the FAFSA form here.
 You will need to complete the form for each year you plan to attend college.

 Step 2: Apply for scholarships